psychemedia/middle-english-romances/havelock-the-dane.md

 Y was the with so harde prangled.
 That I was the with ney sti'angled."
 " Wei is me that thu mayth hete:
-Goddoth !" quath Leue, " Y shal the fete
+Goddoth!" quath Leue, " Y shal the fete
 Bred an chese, butere and milk,
 Pastees and flaunes, al with suilk;
 Shole we sone the wel fede,